AdobeDocs/campaign-classic.fr-FR/help/platform/using/about-profiles.md

 >[!NOTE]
 >
->Vous pouvez également afficher une vue avancée de cette liste à partir de l’arborescence Adobe Campaign en cliquant sur le **[!UICONTROL Profiles and targets > Recipients]** lien.
-L’affichage de la liste peut être configuré en fonction de vos besoins.
-Vous pouvez ajouter ou supprimer des colonnes, définir l’ordre des colonnes, trier les données, etc. La configuration de l’affichage de liste est décrite dans [Utilisation de l’explorateur](../../platform/using/adobe-campaign-workspace.md#using-adobe-campaign-explorer)Adobe Campaign.
+>You can also display an advanced view of this list from the Adobe Campaign tree by clicking the **[!UICONTROL Profiles and targets > Recipients]** link.
+The list display can be configured to suit your needs.
+You can add or delete columns, define column order, sort data, etc. La configuration de l’affichage de liste est décrite dans [Utilisation de l’explorateur](../../platform/using/adobe-campaign-workspace.md#using-adobe-campaign-explorer)Adobe Campaign.
 >
 >Vous pouvez également définir les vues des destinataires.
 Pour plus d’informations sur cette fonctionnalité, voir [Dossiers et vues](../../platform/using/access-management.md#folders-and-views).